 Flu (Influenza)

 Influenza, more commonly called the flu, is a contagious respiratory disease caused by a virus.
 Most healthy people will recover from the flu on their own within one or two weeks.
 For the very young, the elderly and people with prior medical conditions, however, influenza can lead to serious or even fatal complications, most commonly pneumonia.
-The best way to prevent the flu is to receive a flu vaccine every year.
+The best way to prevent the flu is to receive a yearly flu vaccine – that means every year!

 Fast Fact